BlueAndi/Pixelix/README.md

 * WS2812B 5050 8x32 RGB Flexible LED Matrix Panel
 * Power supply 5 V / 4 A

-The following shows the absolute minimal wiring setup:
+The following shows the absolute minimal wiring setup e.g. for the ESP32 DevKitV1.
+It may differ depended on your development board.

 ![PixelixMinimalSetup](./doc/images/PixelixMinimalSetup.png)